victoriacheng15/website/docs/books/atomic-habits.md

 > Make the cues of your good habits obvious and the cue of your bad habits invisible

 ## Chapter 8

+How to make a habit irresistible?
+Make it attractive, which is the 2nd law of Behaviour change.
+You know how we like certain things more than others?
+It is because we are attracting to them.

+To increase the odds that a certain behaviour will happen, make it attractive.
+This could be hard.
+Will need to figure out and understand what are the cues and the cravings.

+Temptation bundling is something that you find out attractive and want to keep doing.
+It could be a reward of something that you would like to do after a certain habit.

+You also could combine the temptation bundling with habit stacking.
+The formula:
+After [current habit], I will [habit I need].
+After [habit I need],I will [habit I want].

+E.g.
+After I get my morning coffee, I will be building an app with x tech stacks `(need)`.
+After I am done with a couple of tasks from the to-do list of the app, I will watch an episode of the show `(want)`.

+After I pull out my phone, I will do ten burpees `(need)`.
+After I do ten burpees, I will check twitter `(want)`.

+## Chapter 9

+Family and friends are one of the factors that will shape/form your habits.
+We usually imitate the habits of three groups: `the close`, `the many`, and `the powerful`.

+The close:

+Usually the environment or people around you.
+We pick up habits from the people we spend the most time with.
+Beware of peer pressure, it could be bad, but depends.
+To make habits more attractive, you can join a culture where your desired behaviour is the normal behaviours and something in common with the group.

+The many:

+Usually the society you are in.
+It could be good or bad.
+The normal behaviour of the tribe often overpowers the desired behaviour of the individual.
+It is similar to something that is traditional that has been passed down generations to generations.
+If one generation doesn't do the certain traditional thing, then it could be mean challenging the tribe and this means change is unattractive.
+On the other hand, if the change is fitting in the tribe, then the change is very attractive.

+The powerful:
+Usually the people who are powerful or similar.
+Let’s say you want to be an Olympics swimmer, you probably would look up to Michael Phelps or a swimmer from your country.
+Or Be a celebrity, you would look up to the celebrity you like.

+In the end, we desired something from someone, and we usually learn from them and then maybe twerk it to fit our needs.

+> If a behaviour can get us approval, respect and praise, we find it attractive

+## Chapter 10

+How to find and fix the causes of your bad habits?

+The cue is always the thing that trigger your habits, regardless good or bad.
+Also, the craving will fuel the desire you do the habits.

+> The specific cravings you feel and habits you perform are really an attempt to address your fundamental underlying motive.

+If a habit successfully addresses a motive, you develop a craving to do it again.

+How to reprogram your brain to enjoy hard habits?
+You can make hard habits more attractive if you can learn to associate them with a positive experience.
+Maybe need a slight mindset shift.

+To summarize, habits are attractive when we associate them with positive feelings and unattractive when we associate them with negative feeling (the opposite of 2nd Law of Behaviour Change - make it unattractive).